jsjoeio/install-scripts/fake-course/README.md

-# TypeScript Course
+# Demo Course

 Hello!
-This will eventually be the `README.md` for my upcoming TypeScript course.

-## Follow Along
+This is a demo course to give you a feel for jp-courses and what the experience feels like.

+## TypeScript Course: Coming Soon!

+I'm working on a TypeScript course, which will use this same format.

 For updates, subscribe to this Telegram channel: https://t.me/jsjoeio_ts_course